 First things first, you will need to ensure that you meet the recommended system requirements below.
-If you don’t meet the recommended system requirements at least, then you’ll likely get some FPS issues.
+If you don’t meet at least the minimum system requirements, you’ll likely get some FPS issues.
 We advise you to upgrade your PC if that’s the case.

 Minimum System Requirements

 - CPU: Intel® Core™ i3-8100 / AMD Ryzen™ 3 1200

 - RAM: 6 GB

 - GPU: Intel® UHD Graphics 630 / NVIDIA® GeForce® GTX 660 2GB / AMD Radeon™ HD 7850 2GB

 Recommended System Requirements

 - CPU: Intel® Core™ i5-9600K / AMD Ryzen™ 5 3600X

 - GPU: NVIDIA® GeForce® GTX 1060 3GB / AMD Radeon™ RX 580

 Whether your PC meets the requirements mentioned above or not, you are bound to get a good FPS boost by following this guide.
 Let’s start with the most obvious optimization: